This Agreement covers the rights and responsibilities of both you and South

 account, in any manner approved by the Credit Union in accordance with

-the requirements set forth on the Share Account Information Agreement.
+the requirements set forth on the Share Account Information brochure.

 Endorsements - You authorize the Credit Union, in its discretion, to accept